The Caring Together Art Journal Project – https://caringtogetherproject.com

 I met some really amazing people through this project.
 They contributed stories, artwork, videos, the joy factor, or a gentle poke in the ribs when I felt like giving up.
 In particular the collaboration with Broken Hill’s Intangible Storytelling Project comes to mind – yes, I’m looking at you Tanya Clifton 🙂

 As at 2020 the website still exists on the request of the mental health community, but I am no longer adding to it.
 I am gradually removing pages as they lose relevance, but aim to keep key stories, illustrations and videos available.

 Over 10 years I developed more than 120 illustrations and supporting narratives to share the experience of mental health carers.
 My aim was to promote wellbeing, recovery and partnership with consumers and health practitioners.
 I created and shared illustrated educational resources, including posters and videos.
 I taught myself web development, so that I could design, create and manage the website and online content with over 550 subscribers, including over 80 health services.

 Although this was largely a self funded project which I began in order to create change, it attracted commissions from health services to create resources and run workshops, as well as funded invitations to present my work at local, state, national and international conferences.
 I was especially surprised when I found myself in Paris!
 The response to my project was overwhelmingly positive and supportive.

 This project was truly a labour of love, and I’m very proud of what I achieved.
 Feedback suggests it succeeded in helping others, but it also helped me through a tough time myself.
 I emerged much stronger and a little wiser.

-Artwork from the Caring Together Art Journal Project
+Prints of artwork from the Caring Together Art Journal Project